syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/FAQ/How-to-bind-a-MultiSelectionComboBox-with-external-data-source.md

 ---
 layout: post
 title: MultiSelectionCombobox in Windows Forms | Syncfusion
-description: Learn about How to Bind a MultiSelectionCombobox with External Data Source support in Syncfusion Windows Forms MultiSelectionComboBox control and more details.
+description: Learn about How to Bind a External Data Source support in Syncfusion Windows Forms MultiSelectionComboBox control and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---
-# MultiSelectionCombobox with External Data Source in Windows Forms
+# MultiSelectionCombobox in Windows Forms

 You can achieve this by using DataSource and DisplayMember properties in MultiSelectionComboBox.

 The following code sample defines how to bind MultiSelectionComboBox with datasource.

+## How to Bind a MultiSelectionComboBox with External Data Source

+This page explains about How to Bind a MultiSelectionComboBox with External Data Source and more details.

 {% tabs %}
 {% highlight c# %}